NGC 4325: AGN activity

 Observations by the ROSAT and Chandra X-ray space telescopes reveal that a result of past AGN activity in NGC 4325, there exist X-ray cavities in the ICM of the NGC 4325 Group.
 These two small X-ray cavities with a diameter of around 5 kpc, which are hard to see in raw X-ray images due to their small size and lie to the east and west of NGC 4325.
 These cavities, although they might suggest a recent AGN outburst, don't have any corresponding radio emission which suggests that time has elapsed long enough to allow the radio lobes to fade.
 Also, instead of a large AGN outburst occurring in the past, the gas in the NGC 4325 Group seems to have cooled down in a short period of around of 50 million years after a small AGN outburst.
 This suggests that NGC 4325 is in a pre-outburst stage and that the rapid cooling of the gas will trigger another outburst within 50 million years.

 In the core of the NGC 4325 Group encompassed by NGC 4325 at the south eastern edge of the galaxy approximately at a distance of 7 kpc there is an asymmetrical region of cool gas, with a temperature between 0.6 and 0.7 keV.
-This cool gas is aligned to the north-west though the south-east, appears to coincide with some of the brightest X-ray features within the group centre and extends a further 30 kpc from the center of the group.
+This cool gas is aligned to the north-west through the south-east, appears to coincide with some of the brightest X-ray features within the group centre and extends a further 30 kpc from the center of the group.
 At a distance of approximately 20 kpc from the group centre, the gas distribution becomes much more spherically symmetric.
 This region of cool gas also corresponds to a region of excess emissions in X-rays.
-This region is displaced from the center of the group and is thought to have been displaced from the center of the group by ether a merger or by AGN activity.
+This region is displaced from the center of the group and is thought to have been displaced from the center of the group by either a merger or by AGN activity.
 With the first explanation, NGC 4325 is slightly displaced by around 3 kpc from the centre of the group emission which suggests a merger might have taken place.
 Alternately, the two small X-ray cavities provide evidence of a past AGN outburst.
 It is thought that a weak AGN outburst between 10 and 100 million ago injected energy in the IGM, which generated the small cavities and displaced the displaced cool gas from the core of the group, which is now settling back down to the centre.
 The region of cool gas lies between the two bubbles, and may have been created by gas displaced by the X-ray cavities as they expanded.

 There is also a metal-rich elongated filament structure in the core of the NGC 4325 Group that is thought to have formed from the AGN outburst from the core of NGC 4325 with the metal enrichment of the filament coming from a galactic wind.